KejinWu/Academic-presentations-template/README.md

 For your purpose, you can download these two files to Overleaf or your local computer, and make changes to deploy your presentations.

-For the .bib file, it contains the BibTex information of the reference paper.
+For the references.bib file, it contains the BibTex information of the reference paper.

 ## Modification

 To modify the current format, you can view the elegant.sty file and define your command or style.

+## Preview

+See Example.pdf file to view the template.